 This Coconut Ice Cream has been a staple in our house for so many years, and no one ever knows it’s dairy free!
 It’s super creamy, perfect with so many different baked desserts, and it’s paleo and vegan as well.
-This vanilla scented version of Coconut Ice Cream is just 3 simple ingredients and all creamy-dreamy texture.
+This vanilla-scented version of Coconut Milk Ice Cream is just 3 simple ingredients and a creamy-dreamy texture.
 It’s the perfect dairy-free and vegan ice cream for everything you can think of all summer long.
 And don’t miss trying it in my Cookie Dough Ice Cream Sandwiches!

 Now I know this delectable ice cream bears no real resemblance to the restaurant chain version.
 But, that’s okay because it’s so much better.
 Something about the amazingly smooth mouthfeel of this ice cream is so much like soft serve.
 Just add your favorite toppings, or pile it into cones and enjoy!